Bread Financial Review 2023

 Chime

 Chime is a leading neobank, and it offers a variety of deposit accounts.
-From a high-yield savings account to easy-to-use online checking, the online-only bank has everything you’re likely to need.
+From a high-yield savings account to easy-to-use online checking, the online-only bank has everything you’ll likely need.
 If you’re looking for more of a full-service option, it might be a better fit.

 Marcus by Goldman Sachs

-Marcus, like Bread, keeps it fairly simple by sticking to a high-yield online savings account, as well as personal lending.
-Its rates are always extremely competitive, and you can count on the reliability of a brand name like Goldman for any of your financial needs.
+Marcus, like Bread, keeps it fairly simple by sticking to a high-yield online savings account and personal lending.
+Its rates are always highly competitive, and you can count on the reliability of a brand name like Goldman for any of your financial needs.

 Frequently Asked Questions